jrdeslippe/perfportsite/docs/case_studies/amr/multigrid.md

 # Geometric Multigrid

-Many problems encountered in BoxLib applications require solutions to linear system, e.g., elliptic PDEs such as the Poisson equation for self-gravity, and the diffusion equation.
+Many problems encountered in BoxLib applications require solutions to linear system, e.g., elliptic partial differential equations such as the Poisson equation for self-gravity, and the diffusion equation.
 BoxLib therefore includes geometric multigrid solvers for solving problems which use both cell-centered and nodal data.
 For this project, we have focused on the cell-centered solver due to its relative simplicity compared to the nodal solver.

 Geometric multigrid is an iterative method for solving linear problems which contains roughly 4 steps: